Table of Contents

 As the design gained popularity, the East India Company was unable to important enough of it to meet the demand.
 Paisley shawls quickly became the height of fashion and were even worn by the Moghul Emperor Akbar, who was known to wear two at a time as a status symbol.
 He also gave them as gifts to high officials and other rulers.

 In the 1800s, weavers in Paisley, Scotland became the first imitators of the Paisley design, which is how the design came to be known as the ‘Paisley pattern’.

 Symbolic Meaning of the Paisley Design

-The Paisley pattern was seen as just a beautiful symbol by the rest of the world, but to the Zoroastrians and Persians, the symbol held significance.
+The Paisley pattern was seen as just a beautiful symbol by the rest of the world, but to the Zoroastrians and Persians, it held significance.
 Here are some of the meanings associated with the design.

-- The Sun, the Phoenix or Eagle – some say the boteh jegheh originated from old religious beliefs and that it could be symbolic of the sun, a phoenix or the ancient Iranian religious sign for the eagle.
+- The Sun, the Phoenix or Eagle: Some say the boteh jegheh originated from old religious beliefs, and is symbolic of the sun, a phoenix, or the ancient Iranian religious sign for the eagle.

 Modern Uses of the Paisley Symbol

 The Paisley design is common and seen all over the world regardless of culture or religion.
 The elegant curving design makes it suitable for a variety of purposes.
 It’s a highly sought-after pattern for jewelry designs including pendants, earrings, rings and charms.
 It’s also chosen as a design for tattoos since it looks very distinct and mysterious, making it a favourite for tattoo enthusiasts everywhere.

 The pattern is also extensively used for textiles and is most frequently seen on rugs and carpets.
 It can be found on any type of fabric and has both a classic and modern look.